apiaria/saucedemo-test-project/README.md

 2. Dot reporter:

-Used instead of list reporter on CI.
+Used instead of **list** reporter on CI.
+It is the default report for CI and prefered as it avoids too much output which makes it a good choice for a CI test execution.

 ---